Statistics

 Distribution is skewed right

-Mean is greater than median
+Mean is greater than median.

 Distribution is skewed left

-Mean less than the median
+Mean less than median.

 Boxplot Advantages